 How to Print Labels from Airtable (Product, Shipping, Inventory)

-Printing labels from Airtable usually means exporting to CSV, importing into label software, and manually formatting everything.
-Every time you need labels, you repeat the same tedious process.
+Printing labels from Airtable often means exporting to CSV, importing into label software, and formatting everything by hand.
+When you need a new batch, you repeat the same steps.

 Key Takeaways

-- Choose the right mode: Use "Linked Records" when you want one label per item in a linked table.
-Use "Repeat X Times" when you want multiple copies of the same label based on a quantity field.
+- Choose the right mode: Use "Linked Records" for one label per linked record.
+Use "Repeat X Times" for multiple copies based on a quantity field.

 - Built-in barcodes: Generate EAN-13, Code 128, or QR codes directly from Airtable fields - no external barcode tools needed.

-- Custom label sizes: Use Avery templates for sheet labels or set custom dimensions for thermal printers (Zebra, DYMO, Brother).
+- Label sizes: Use Avery templates for sheet labels or custom dimensions for thermal printers (Zebra, DYMO, Brother).

-- Cart/picking labels: Create labels that list multiple items by using a loop inside your template with conditional page breaks.
+- Cart/picking labels: List multiple items using a loop with conditional page breaks.

 Types of Labels You Can Print from Airtable